 The “standard of living” is a concept that divorce courts use to refer to the average amount of finances that were available monthly to a couple during the course of a marriage, as well as the type of lifestyle the couple enjoyed when they were living together.
 Judges have particularly wide discretion in determining how to define the standard of living during the course of a couple’s marriage.
 This amount need not be a specific dollar amount either, which means that the standard of living is frequently treated as an approximate amount of finances available, and the way those finances were spent.
 Judges will analyze whether the couple lived beyond their means, how and in what ways they saved money, what they valued in terms of “luxury items” (did they spend a lot of money on going out, entertainment, vacations, etc), and incorporate those conclusions when determining what is reasonable for each spouse’s lifestyle now that they are separated.

-If you are an individual in North Carolina involved in the separation or divorce process, one of the best ways to ensure that spousal support and all other terms of your dissolution are handled fairly and equitably is to enlist the guidance of a skilled and compassionate family law attorney like those at Haas Tharrington, P.A.
+If you are an individual in North Carolina involved in the separation or divorce process, one of the best ways to ensure that spousal support and all other terms of your dissolution are handled fairly and equitably is to enlist the guidance of a skilled and compassionate family law attorney like those at Haas & Associates, P.A.
 Please do not hesitate to give us a call today to discuss your case and how we can help.